focusedCoderr/learning-journey/codeCorrespondingToNotes/MegaProject/Readme.md

 --> "type" : "module" <- in package.json
 --> .env & .env.example

---> public folder <- files taken from user are put here tempporarily || folder used for public purpose --> .gitkeep <- to push empty folder on github
+--> public folder <- files taken from user are put here temporarily || folder used for public purpose --> .gitkeep <- to push empty folder on github

 --> src <- all code in this folder